gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Well, if that's what you want—come on."
 She picked up her pace.

-The steps lay flush against the side of the wall.
+The stone staircase lay flush against the side of the wall.
-They had been built for Pilots, not for human beings, so each one was as high as Noxy's knee and so broad that it took her two strides to cross.
+It had been built for Pilots,
+not for human beings,
+so step one was as high as Noxy's knee and so broad that it took her two strides to cross.
 Even after a thousand years,
 the stones fit together so snugly that it was hard to tell where one ended and the next began.
-Noxy noticed smugly that Thokmay was puffing and sweating after only a few steps.

-The top of the wall was wide enough for three soldiers to march side by side.
+The top of the wall was wide enough for three people to walk side by side.
-The parapet along its outer edge was interrupted here and there by slits for lookouts and archers.
+The wooden observation platform that the cloudherds had built on it seemed like a child's toy compared to the wall itself.
+Noxy waited for a puffing Thokmay to catch up with her, then pointed.
-"Makes Your Breath Rancid is that way," Noxy said, pointing.
+"Makes Your Breath Rancid is that way.
-"You can't see it because the valley bends, but sometimes you can see their clouds coming out of their pen."
+You can't see it because the valley bends, but sometimes you can see their clouds coming out of their pen."

 "Why do you call your villages things like that?"
 Thokmay asked.